 "I met Wesley and Kent from Women Forward international a few months ago.
 They invited me to be the poet and artist at the Women Forward International launching event on September 11/ 2019 that happened at Aspen Institute, Washington DC.
 Our communication was one of the smoothest experiences I had.
 When we talked several times over the phone, I knew that Kent and Wesley are highly educated professionals who are passionate about supporting women around the world and help them rise from ashes.
 I felt so relaxed while I was working with them and preparing for the event.
 The preparation for the event went smoothly there was a moment I felt a little bit stressed, Kent and Wesley were there to support me and make it as smooth as possible.
 Working with Women Forward International inspired me to keep creating artwork about Syrian women and showed me the importance to unite efforts in order to support women around the world.
 Women Forward International is a great organization that has great support locally, nationally and internationally.
 I hope to collaborate again with Women Forward International on other projects"

-FEATURED ARTIST: Nada Odeh
+ARTIST PROFILE: Nada Odeh

 September 11, 2019